Coaching

 Terry Schnipke – Boys Varsity Cross Country

-Amy Young is the new varsity volleyball coach.
-She has been married to her husband, Joe, for nine years, and they have two kids, Brynne and Ethan.
+Amy Young has been the head volleyball coach at CGHS since 2022.
+She has been married to her husband Joe since 2013 and they have two kids, Brynne and Ethan, and a doodle named Oliver.
 She enjoys being active, around friends and family, and involved within the CG community.
-She is a CGHS alumni, where she played volleyball, basketball, and track.
-She also played three years of club volleyball.
-She graduated from Rhodes State College with an associates of applied science and a physical therapy assistant license.
-In 2020, she graduated from Western Governors University with a Bachelor’s in Business; Healthcare Management.
-In addition to coaching, Young is a Clinical Compliance Specialist for HCF Management, Inc. As a first year coach, her goal is to challenge her athletes both mentally and physically, while creating a culture that thrives on good work ethic, honesty and respect.
-Her advice, which she got from her high school coach, is, “do the small things well and the big things will come.”
-You can contact Coach Young at cg_young@cg.noacsc.org
+She is a CGHS graduate, where she played volleyball, basketball, and track.
+Following high school she attended Rhodes State College, graduating with an Associates in Applied Science and a Physical Therapy Assistant license, and went on to obtain her Bachelor’s in Business; Healthcare Management from Western Governors University.
+In addition to coaching, Young is a Clinical Compliance Specialist for HCF Management, Inc. As a head coach she strives to help her athlete's progress in all areas of life by challenging them both mentally and physically, while creating a team culture that thrives on good work ethic, honesty and respect.
+Her advice, which she got from her high school coach, is “to do the small things well and the big things will come.”
+You can contact Coach Young at ayoung@cgbulldogs.org.

 Contact